Cray-HPE/uan-product-stream/docs/advanced/debug_config.md

         1. Uses the second port of the 25Gb OCP card and a second 25Gb card on HPE DL hardware

-        1. Uses the both ports of the 40Gb card on Gigabyte hardware
+        1. Uses both ports of the 40Gb card on Gigabyte hardware

 1. Setup Customer-defined Networks

 The debugging process for uan_interfaces is to look for errors in the CFS session log for the nodes then log into the node (usually via the conman console) and debug networking using standard network debug techniques.

-***NOTE***: The is also the off-node part of networking to be considered.
+***NOTE***: There is also the off-node part of networking to be considered.
 Most errors with NMN and CAN network setup have been related to switch configuration and cabling to the proper set of switches.